This guide has everything you need to know about using supermarket loyalty schemes to save money on your food shop.

 You can switch to paperless receipts by activating digital receipts in your Lidl Plus app.
 Not only is this great for the environment, but it also means you’ll never lose a receipt again.

-All of your discounts and vouchers are strictly limited to being redeemed at Lidl (although they do offer some discounts with partners, including Loveholidays and Tastecard).
-They also don’t have a physical card, which means you can only access discounts if you’re a smartphone user.
+Discounts and vouchers are strictly limited to being redeemed at Lidl.
+They also don’t have a physical card, so you can only access discounts if you’re a smartphone user.

 How do I spend my rewards?